sebastiancostiug/database/README.md

 ---

-It contains Database interaction methods, an ActiveRecord class and a Migration class, it also contains a migration template to be used to generate migrations via console commands and a RecordInterface to be used with models.
+It contains

+-   Database interaction class
+-   ActiveRecord class loosely inspired by Yii2
+-   Migration class
+-   RecordInterface
+-   Model class to be extended in application models